Dozens arrested as violent Portland protests continue

 “I want to keep at it until the full abandonment of the police, so I think it’s going to be a long fight,” she said.

 Earlier Saturday, hundreds of people gathered in a park just north of Portland in Vancouver, Washington, for a memorial service for Aaron “Jay” Danielson, a supporter of a right-wing group called Patriot Prayer, who was killed Aug.
-29. The suspect was himself shot and killed by police Thursday.
+29. The suspected killer was himself shot and killed by police Thursday.

 Families showed up at the event with their kids, lining up for the free BBQ and picnicking on the grass at Esther Short Park.
 As various speakers addressed the audience on stage, attendees waved their flags enthusiastically, occasionally breaking out into chants of “U-S-A!”